IggyMeagher/major-project/README.md

 2. Once the file is unzipped, make sure everything is there and you can run this in your terminal, only if python is isntalled.

+3. Install the required dependencies within terminal (neccecary)
+    ```bash
+    pip install customtkinter pillow pandas bcrypt

-3. You can run the file through the pyhton IDE, navagate to it using the spoltight search on windows of mac.
+2. You can run the file through the pyhton IDE, navagate to it using the spoltight search on windows of mac.
 Once it open go to file > open > {filename}.
 Then in your IDE editor, click run > Runmodule or F5.

 Now you should be within the app, enjoy.